Current as of: February 4, 2025 - 22:06

 Accommodation: Hótel Valaskjálf or Hótel Hallormsstaður (or similar)

-Heading inland and west, we pass through the starkly contrasting desert scenery of the northeast highlands and follow the track that takes us to Jokuldalur valley and to Studlagil Canyon, one of the most beautiful canyons of columnar basalt in Iceland.
-Then it’s on to Möðrudalur farmstead, the highest inhabited farm in Iceland at 469m (1,539ft) above sea level.
-The views from Möðrudalur are special, stretching far and wide across the rugged landscape.
-From Möðrudalur, we drive to the enormous Dettifoss waterfall* and walk 0.6mi (1km) to a great vantage point.
+Then, we transfer (1hr 10min) to Möðrudalur farmstead, the highest inhabited farm in Iceland at 469m (1,539ft) above sea level.
+We have an hour to enjoy the special views from Möðrudalur, which stretch far and wide across the rugged landscape.
+From Möðrudalur, we drive (1hr 10min) to the enormous Dettifoss waterfall* and walk 0.6mi (1km) to a great vantage point.
 This is the most powerful waterfall in Europe, bizarrely set in an arid area of sand and rock formations.
-After, we visit the Námafjall goethermal area before driving a short distance to Myvatn and the pseudocraters at Skútustaðir.
-Finally, we head to our hotel at Lake Myvatn.

 *The road to Detifoss may not be passable on some winter departures.
 Your tour leader will assess the local conditions and adapt the itinerary if required.